-Small for gestational age is a term used to describe babies that are smaller than usual for the number of weeks of pregnancy.
+Small for gestational age is a term used to describe babies who are smaller than usual for the number of weeks of pregnancy.
 These babies have birth weight below the 10th percentile.
 This means they are smaller than many other babies of the same gestational age.
-Most babies normally weigh more than 5 pounds, 13 ounces by the 37th week of pregnancy.
+Many babies normally weigh more than 5 pounds, 13 ounces by the 37th week of pregnancy.
 Babies born weighing less than 5 pounds, 8 ounces are considered low birth weight.

 Some babies are small because their parents are small.
 But most babies who are small for gestational age have growth problems that happen during pregnancy.
 Many of these babies have a condition called intrauterine growth restriction.
 This happens when the unborn baby doesn’t get the nutrients and oxygen needed to grow and develop organs and tissues.
 This can begin at any time in pregnancy.